veoh1989/Whiteboard-Challenges/whiteboard10/README.md

-Write a function which accepts n and a linked list as it's arguments, and will return the nth from last node in a linked list
+Write a function that accepts n and a sorted array as it's arguments, and implement binary search on the array using n as the value to search.

+-If found, return the value n and the location in the array as {value: n, index: i}
+-Else return null